MeesJ/roblox-scripts/README.md

 **Do scripts in this repository contain backdoors?**<br>
 No. You can check this yourself.
 There currently are no scripts which contain loaders, which are used for backdoors.
 There also is no obfuscated code where these could be hidden.

-**Where can I find thumbnail API endpoints I can use?**
+**Where can I find thumbnail API endpoints I can use?**<br>
-These can be found [here](https://github.com/MeesJ/roblox-scripts/blob/eb1a940c013421a6ad605f6d8df64e4d2f728974/ThumbnailAPI.md).
+These can be found [here](https://github.com/MeesJ/roblox-scripts/blob/scripts/ThumbnailAPI.md).

 **Do you create exploiting scripts?**<br>
 I'm not helping you with ruining other's playing experiences, sorry.<br>
 *I might create exploiting scripts for educational purposes (helping developers to improve their anti-exploit systems) someday, but I will never create those to help people ruining the gameplay of other's.*

+**What's the difference between [General scripts](https://github.com/MeesJ/roblox-scripts/tree/scripts/General%20scripts) and the other directories?**<br>
+[General scripts](https://github.com/MeesJ/roblox-scripts/tree/scripts/General%20scripts) is a directory containing scripts that are individual and don't have other variants of them.

 ## Contact me
 In case your question wasn't answered here, feel free to add me on [Discord](https://discord.com/users/227006557207003138) (`Mees#2216`)!
 I respond as fast as possible to messages.